 Every hot water heater has different panels that control your hot water temperature.
 Most of the panels are similar and even located in the same general areas no matter what type of water heater you have.
 Most electric water heaters have two thermostats.
 If you want to learn how to adjust the temperature, visit : Changing Your Water Heater Water Temperature

 Many people turn up the water temperature to kill bacteria in the water.
 Sometimes, people want to turn up the water temperature hot enough that it kills bacteria and stops rotten egg smell.
 In order to kill the bacteria in your hot water, you need to raise the temperature of the water heater to over 160 degrees Fahrenheit (71 degree Celsius) or more.
-In addition to being dangerous, such a high temperature will bring medium and long-term problems in your home.
+In addition to being dangerous, such a high temperature will bring medium and long-term problems in your home and can reduce the lifespan of your water heater.

 Hot Water Heater and Heater Component Replacement